 A Festival of Light:

 Many cultures have winter festivals that are in fact celebrations of light.
 In addition to Christmas, there's Hanukkah with its brightly lit menorahs, Kwanzaa candles, and any number of other holidays.
-The Pagan holiday called Yule takes place on the day of the winter solstice, around December 21.
+The Pagan holiday called Yule takes place on the day of the winter solstice, around December 21 in the northern hemisphere (below the equator, the winter solstice falls around June 21).
 On that day (or close to it), an amazing thing happens in the sky.
 The earth's axis tilts away from the sun in the Northern Hemisphere, and the sun reaches at its greatest distance from the equatorial plane.
 As a festival of the Sun, the most important part of any Yule celebration is light -- candles, bonfires, and more.

 Origins of Yule: